grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 ## Manage the configuration directly

 Prepare the configuration as text.
-It can not include Helm template functions, value evaulations.
+It cannot include Helm template functions or value evaluations.
 The configuration may include references to environment variables as explained in [Injecting credentials](#injecting-credentials).

 Decide whether you want to use a `ConfigMap` or `Secret` to store the configuration.
 Handling `ConfigMap` is a little bit simpler, but be ware of sensitive information.